nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/LIST_USECONTEXT.md

 </AnimalProvider>
 ```

-Be sure to import at the top
+Be sure to import the required modules at the top of the file.

 ```js
 import { AnimalProvider } from "./animal/AnimalProvider"
 import { AnimalList } from "./animal/AnimalList"